KQM-git/TCL/characters/geo/zhongli.md

 | High Plunge DMG | 232.09% |
 {% endtab %}

-{% tab title="Dominus Lapidis" %}
-**Press:**
-Zhongli creates a **Stone Stele** in front of him.

-**Hold:**
+{% tab title="Dominus Lapidis" %}Every mountain, rock and inch of land is filled with the power of Geo, but those who can wield such powers freely are few and far between.

+**Press**\
+Commands the power of earth to create a **Stone Stele**.

+**Hold**\
-Zhongli channels for 2 seconds causing the following effects:
+Causes nearby Geo energy to explode, causing the following effects:\

-* If the maximum number of **Stone Stele** hasn’t been reached, creates a **Stone Stele**.
+• If their maximum number hasn't been reached, creates a **Stone Stele**.\
-* Creates a **Jade Shield** that absorbs damage based on Zhongli’s max HP.
+• Creates a shield of jade.
+The shield's DMG Absorption scales based on Zhongli's Max HP.\
-* Deals AoE Geo damage.
+• Deals AoE Geo DMG.\
-* If there are nearby targets with the Geo element, it will drain a large amount of Geo element from up to 2 targets.
-This effect does not deal damage.
+• If there are nearby targets with the Geo element, it will drain a large amount of Geo element from a maximum of 2 such targets.
+This effect does not cause DMG.

 **Stone Stele**

-* When created, **Stone Stele** deals AoE Geo damage.
+When created, **Stone Stele** deals AoE Geo damage.
-* Additionally, it will intermittently resonate with other nearby Geo constructs, dealing Geo damage to nearby opponents.
+Additionally, it will intermittently resonate with other nearby Geo constructs, dealing Geo damage to nearby opponents.
-* Hits that resonate from other Geo constructs still proc the 4-piece Tenacity of the Millileth set.
-* **Stone Steles** are considered a Geo construct that can be used to block attacks, or climb.
+The Stone Stele is considered a Geo construct that can both be climbed and used to block attacks.
-* Only one **Stone Stele** created by Zhongli may exist at a time.
+Only one Stele created by Zhongli himself may initially exist at any one time.
-* Resonation can overlap to deal multiple instances of damage.
-* Steles resonate independently and do not resonate with each other.

 **Jade Shield**

-* Possesses 150% damage absorption against all Elemental and Physical damage.
+Possesses 150% damage absorption against all Elemental and Physical damage.
-* Characters protected by the **Jade Shield** will decrease the Elemental Resistance and Physical Resistance of nearby enemies within a radius by 20%.
+Characters protected by the **Jade Shield** will decrease the Elemental Resistance and Physical Resistance of nearby enemies within a radius by 20%.
 This effect can not be stacked with other instances of **Jade Shield**.
-  * The Resistance shred lingers for a bit after it breaks/ends.

 | Attribute | Stone Stele | Resonance DMG | Hold DMG |
 | :--- | :--- | :--- | :--- |